Bayesian Multi-line Intensity Mapping: Discussion

 \subsection{Capability of Interloper Separation}

 Our method jointly constrains signals from multiple spectral lines in LIM datasets.
-Here, we highlight the capability of our method for extracting faint line signals from multiple interlopers with orders of magnitude stronger power.
+Here, we highlight the capability of our method in extracting faint line signals from multiple interlopers with orders of magnitude stronger power.
 As the most commonly used summary statistic in LIM is the 3D power spectrum $P(k)$, we present our model constraints in this representation.
 Specifically, we show the first few multipole moments of $P(k)$, which capture the anisotropy of the line power spectrum.
 This anisotropy is due to the incorrect projection of interloper lines to the target line redshift.
-In LIM analysis, the $i$-th interloper signal will be projected from the redshift $z_i$ to the target line redshift $z_t$, where $z_i = \lambda_t(1 + z_t)/\lambda_i - 1$, making the interloper and the target line fall in the same observed frequency.
-The different projection in the transverse and the LoS direction makes the interloper power spectrum anisotropic \citep{2016ApJ...825..143L, 2016ApJ...832..165C, 2020ApJ...894..152G}, which introduces non-zero $\ell>0$ modes when expanding the 3D power spectrum with Legendre polynomials \citep{2019PhRvD.100l3522B, 2020ApJ...894..152G, 2021PhRvD.103f3523B}.
+In LIM analysis, the $i$th interloper signal will be projected from the redshift $z_i$ to the target line redshift $z_t$, where $z_i = \lambda_t(1 + z_t)/\lambda_i - 1$, making the interloper and the target line fall in the same observed frequency.
+The different projection in the transverse and the LOS directions makes the interloper power spectrum anisotropic \citep{2016ApJ...825..143L, 2016ApJ...832..165C, 2020ApJ...894..152G}, which introduces nonzero $\ell>0$ modes when expanding the 3D power spectrum with Legendre polynomials \citep{2019PhRvD.100l3522B, 2020ApJ...894..152G, 2021PhRvD.103f3523B}.

-The $\ell$-th multipole of the total LIM power spectrum is the sum of the contribution from all lines:
+The $\ell$th multipole of the total LIM power spectrum is the sum of the contribution from all lines:

-The $P_\ell$ from the $i$-th line is given by
+The $P_\ell$ from the $i$th line is given by

-where $\mathcal{L}_\ell$ is the Legendre polynomial, $q^i_\perp$ and $q^i_\parallel$ are the projection factors in the transverse and the LoS direction, respectively, and $P^i(k_i,\mu_i,z_i)$ is the intrinsic power spectrum of the $i$-th line at redshift $z_i$ and the corresponding Fourier mode $k_i$ and cosine angle $\mu_i$.
-For the intrinsic power spectrum, $P^i(k_i,\mu_i,z_i)$, we also incorporate the RSD effect \citep{1987MNRAS.227....1K} that introduces another source of anisotropy to the observed power spectrum.
+where $\mathcal{L}_\ell$ is the Legendre polynomial, $q^i_\perp$ and $q^i_\parallel$ are the projection factors in the transverse and the LOS directions, respectively, and $P^i(k_i,\mu_i,z_i)$ is the intrinsic power spectrum of the $i$th line at redshift $z_i$ and the corresponding Fourier mode $k_i$ and cosine angle $\mu_i$.
+For the intrinsic power spectrum, $P^i(k_i,\mu_i,z_i)$, we also incorporate the RSD effect \citep{1987MNRAS.227....1K} and the window functions due to the finite resolution in the LOS and transverse directions.
+Both effects introduce additional sources of anisotropy to the observed power spectrum.
 The full expression of these quantities is presented in Appendix~\ref{A:Pell}.